highcharts-for-python/highcharts-core/docs/using/populating_series_data/_new_from_pyspark.rst

   # Given a PySpark DataFrame instance named "df"

-  from highcharts_python.chart import Chart from highcharts_python.options.series.area import LineSeries
+  from highcharts_core.chart import Chart from highcharts_core.options.series.area import LineSeries

   # Create a LineSeries from the PySpark DataFrame "df"
   my_series = LineSeries.from_pyspark(df,